yuzhou42/multi-robot_web_user_interface/README.md

 - Access by IP

   Put the 127.0.0.1 in any web browswer, you will be able to see the UI if you set everything correctly

+- Usage and Parameters
+  - Choose image that you want to show from the UI
+  - Send mission commmand if you want to test with waypoints
+  - Toggle Swarm to the right side if you want to test swarm algorithm and no need to send the mission command.
+  - Change IP of each UAV in the index.html or on the UI directly.
+  - Modify ID as the UAV's system ID

 # Tutorials and useful websites